jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 - Gravity pushing object down objects

 {{< dc t="Note" >}}
-This is in Part 2, Proposition 7 of Spinoza's Principles of Cartesian Philosophy
+This is in Part 2, Proposition 7 of Spinoza's Principles of Cartesian Philosophy, and inferred from Principia, Part 2, Article 33
 {{< /dc >}}